 Support for basic education quality management

 The future of entire generations is threatened by a global learning crisis, of which Africa is particularly affected.
-Despite progress in access to education on the continent, nearly 60% of students have inadequate literacy and math skills after six years of primary school.
+Despite progress in ensuring access to education on the continent, nearly 60% of students have inadequate literacy and math skills after six years of primary school.
 Faced with children struggling to learn, IIEP-UNESCO Dakar, together with 15 African countries has set up an innovative programme to support the management of basic education quality.

 Improve Management to Transform Practices

 Despite a decade of reforms and national, regional and international efforts to improve enrolment rates and student achievement, the quality of education remains a major problem on the continent.
-In February 2018, the IIEP-UNESCO Dakar Office launched a programme to support the management of education quality in sub-Saharan Africa with the support of the French Development Agency (Agence française de développement. )
+In February 2018, IIEP-UNESCO Dakar Office launched a programme to support the management of education quality in sub-Saharan Africa with the support of the French Development Agency (Agence française de développement. )

 Our programme approaches quality management as a process of continuous improvement of educational action at all levels of the education system: central administration, decentralised structures, the school and its community.
 The objective: to assist stakeholders in a sustainable transformation of their professional practices to improve the quality of education.